Offshore Oil & Gas: OPC-UA Information Model for MCS-DCS

 - For more information about the MDIS Network visit http://www.mdis-network.com/ website.

-- First edition of the MDIS Standard was published January 2017.
+- First edition of the MDIS Standard was published in 2016, Additional version published in 2017 and 2019.

-Find the specification here on OPC Foundation web:
+- Find the latest version of the specification here on OPC Foundation web:

 - For all OPC UA related questions contact Paul Hunkar, DS Interoperability, OPC Consultant for the MDIS Network.
 You can reach Paul under paul.hunkar[at]dsinteroperability.com

-- The MDIS network was officially launched in February 2010 and has been managed by OTM Consulting Ltd, Great Burgh, Yew Tree Bottom Road, Epsom KT18 5XT, UK
+- The MDIS network was officially launched in February 2010 and his currently managed by the OPC Foundation

 MDIS was formed with a vision to optimise the MCS to DCS communications of topside systems, by defining and establishing a standard for the interface, in order to simplify implementation of data communication links, whilst increasing the data quality.
 By implementing the MDIS standard the operator will benefit from simplified implementation and testing of the MCS – DCS interface, a single common interface to all subsea vendors’ equipment, reduced risk of interface failures and reliable control and monitoring via the DCS.

-The focus of MDIS is on the interface between the MCS and the DCS, in order to simplify this communication channel the MDIS network will define standard objects through which data relating to physical subsea components will pass through the interface, standardise the implementation of these objects and define a procedure for testing and certifying products to ensure compliance to the MDIS standard.
+The focus of MDIS is on the OPC UA interface between the MCS and the DCS, in order to simplify this communication channel the MDIS network has define standard objects through which data relating to physical subsea components will pass, standardise implementation of these objects and define a formal testing and certification of products to ensure compliance to the MDIS standard.
+The certification is available from the OPC Foundation, via the standard OPC Certification program.

 MDIS Network website: http://www.mdis-network.com/